letsencrypt/website/content/en/post/2024-12-05-Ending-OCSP.md

 - May 7, 2025
   - Prior to this date we will have added CRL URLs to certificates
   - On this date we will drop OCSP URLs from certificates
+  - All requests including the OCSP Must Staple extension will fail
 - August 6, 2025
   - On this date we will turn off our OCSP responders